MislavJaksic/Knowledge-Repository/BigData/ApacheAmbari/README.md

 #### [Config](https://cwiki.apache.org/confluence/display/AMBARI/Enhanced+Configs+-+2.4.0)

-Configs set in Ambari override all manually set configurations.
+Configs set in Ambari override all manual configurations.

 On the "Services" tab a number of services can be selected.
-Each service has a "Summary" and "Configs" tab.
+* Each service has a "Summary" and "Configs" tab.
 (Note: some also have "Heatmaps")
-The "Configs" tab has "Settings" and "Advanced" tabs.
+    * The "Configs" tab has "Settings" and "Advanced" tabs.
-In the "Advanced" tab a number of properties can be changed.
+        * In the "Advanced" tab a number of properties can be changed.
 (Note: not all properties are displayed)
-If some properties are missing you can attempt to add them by opening one of the "Custom _conf_file" dropdowns and clicking "Add Property ...".
+            * If some properties are missing you can attempt to add them by opening one of the "Custom _conf_file" dropdowns and clicking "Add Property ...".

-In addition, you can change the config group by clicking on the "Manage Config Groups".
+Config group can be changed by clicking on the "Manage Config Groups".
 There, you can duplicate the current settings and then change them.
 When done, you can assign a host to the appropriate settings group.

 ### [Alerts](https://cwiki.apache.org/confluence/display/AMBARI/Alerts+-+2.4.0)

+TODO